The Ultimate Guide to Onboarding Your Next Employee

 The best onboarding program finds the right balance between focus on the new hire and productivity of the organization.
 By organizing and standardizing common tasks, you can make onboarding more efficient for everyone.

 Onboarding that is ‘just right’ quickly connects new hires to payroll, gives them the tools they need for the job, and engages them with their workplace and co-workers.
 Efficient onboarding pays off with higher morale, quicker productivity and a more stable workforce.

 Go Beyond Onboarding Checklists

 So, what does it mean to onboard well?
 There are hundreds of articles about onboarding but most focus on the mechanics, providing a laundry list of tasks in a series of checklists that give the illusion that onboarding is a cookie cutter, repeatable process driven by tasks.

 Instead, onboarding is a critical process that can affect your corporate culture, productivity and morale.
 It is about more than just the new hire.
 You need to do it right.
 Checklists can help make the process more disciplined and onboarding systems can improve efficiency.

-This guide breaks down the onboarding process into several key focus areas to guide your onboarding activities.
+This new hire onboarding guide breaks down the process into several key focus areas to guide your onboarding activities.
 It also includes some checklists, and strongly recommends you develop your own checklists to increase your odds of success with each candidate.